dalia-maher/Logs-Analysis/README.md

 ORDER BY date;
 ```
 8. Once views are successfully created, press CTRL + D to exit.
-9. Change directory to the project.
-10. run the python module in the terminal
+9. run the python module in the terminal
   ```
     python news_logs.py
   ```